 It’s okay to feel a bit out of your element—after all, your new role involves a lot of moving parts.
 The main thing to do is take stock of the current situation and figure out how you can best help the business grow.
-Follow these four steps to jump right in and get that sweet, sweet HR sand between your toes.
+Follow these four steps for new HR professionals to jump right in to your new role and get that sweet, sweet HR sand between your toes.

 Alright, so here you are.
 Somehow, some way, people are getting hired and assuming jobs at your company—like some sort of dark magic.
 Your first task is to shine a light on the way things currently work.

 Start by getting a handle on everyone working for your company now.
 Sound easy?
 Don’t forget part-time workers, remote employees, and contractors—you’re responsible for the whole workforce, even if they aren’t in the office raiding your pantry every day.
 Organizing headcount by office location is a big help in seeing the bigger picture.

 Then, find out what HR information is currently being stored—and where.
 Maybe there’s an online employee database, a complex mix of spreadsheets, a Google Doc, a wiki, or an enormous ledger down a skinny, dusty hallway that is most likely haunted.
 How is it kept up to date?
 Does it have full employee profiles?